matter-labs-archive/matter-network/README.md

 ### Latency and Tx Cost

-Transaction costs in Ignis consist of 2 parts: onchain gas costs and costs of offchain proof generation (the latter is independent of the Ethereum gas price).
+Transaction costs in Matter Network consist of 2 parts: onchain gas costs and costs of offchain proof generation (the latter is independent of the Ethereum gas price).

-Ignis currently requires a fixed 1K gas per tx onchain.
+Matter Network currently requires a fixed 1K gas per tx onchain.

-The offchain cost and latency (time to include a single transaction from the moment of broadcast till final block verification) are interdependent in Ignis.
+The offchain cost and latency (time to include a single transaction from the moment of broadcast till final block verification) are interdependent in Matter Network.
 The lower the latency, the more power server is required to compute proofs, thus the cost per tx is higher.

 At the target latency of 5 min at 100 TPS we estimate the offchain part to be approximately 0.001 USD.
 This estimate is very conservative, further optimizations can push it down.